More Than a Game: What Haiti Taught Me in Ninety Minutes

 Let His Word guide you daily as you grow in knowing your Creator.

-Will you be a Caleb for your generation?
+Will you be a Caleb for our generation?

 Inspired by my book : Become Who You Are : Faith - Identity - Purpose